marcomusy/vedo/README.md

 # vtkPlotter

-A python helper class to easily draw, analyse and animate tridimensional objects.
+A python helper class to easily draw, analyse and animate 3D objects.
 <br />A VTK alternative to Vpython.

 ## Download / Install: